by L Schmidt

 The database directory holds package name to app name associations, as app names aren't available during removal, but used for logging.
 If database directory doesn't exist at flow start, it will be created and populated with package to app name associations of all installed packages.
 This initialization will take a few moments.

 Should you want to rebuild the database, just stop the flow, delete the directory and restart the flow.
-Preset is directory "apps/name", specified in the variable "database"
+Preset is directory "Automate/apps/", specified in the variable "database"

 Future versions of this flow might stick this lookup into an SQL database.